 Conch-U-Brine; 12?.
 8 bolts, 2 ring bolt anchor.
 LG

 Take the North Road to the little town of Spot Bay.
 The Creek and Spot Bay Junior School is a few hundred yards past the “25″ speed limit sign.
 Park in the school lot.
 This area has three Sectors: Dixon’s Wall, Iguana Wall and Pinky’s Buttress.

 Free hanging stalactites break!
 Over the years many of the amazing stalactites have been broken off by climbers unfamiliar with this type of hold.
 This significantly changes the character and grade, as well as diminishing the enjoyment of the climb.
 If you undercling/pinch a stalactite at its base (top) or pull straight down, it’ll stay there.
 However, if you grab it at the bottom end, stem at the bottom, or knee-bar behind it, it’ll probably hurt you and then hit your belayer!

-Flowstone features which look like a stalactite that’s glued on the wall for its entire length, are quite solid and have taken a lot of use from a lot of climbers; don’t worry about these.
+Flowstone features, also called tufas, look like a stalactite that’s glued on the wall for its entire length.
+These are quite solid and have taken a lot of use from a lot of climbers; don’t worry about these.

 From the school parking lot walk east on the road 30 seconds to Neptune’s Way and the Variety Store.
 Follow Neptune’s Way, staying on the right near the chicken coops, to reach the wall.
 Alternatively, walk east from Iguana, 2 minutes.
 (Note: the last house on the left is owned by Mr. Ernie, who asks that you knock and let him know (if he’s there) that you will be climbing behind his house.
 Please respect his request.)
 Morning shade until about 3pm in March.